 For the most part, shrimp are pretty tough.
 But to make sure that they are happy, their water should follow these guidelines:

-- GH: 66.7-133.4 ppm – The GH refers to the “General Hardness” of the water, or amount of calcium and magnesium ions in the water
+- GH: 66.7-133.4 ppm – The GH refers to the “General Hardness” of the water or the amount of calcium and magnesium ions in the water

-- KH: 53.6-268 ppm – The KH refers to the “Carbonate Hardness”, or amount of carbonates and bicarbonates in the water
+- KH: 53.6-268 ppm – The KH refers to the “Carbonate Hardness,” or the number of carbonates and bicarbonates in the water

 - Ammonia/Nitrite: 0 ppm as it is very toxic to shrimp